Mohammad Ghouse

-Mohammad Ghouse (15 March 1931 – 29 September 2014) was a cricket umpire known for umpiring Test and One Day International matches.
-He is the former Chairman of Tamil Nadu Cricket Association and the ex President of Tamil Nadu Umpires Guild, also having served as a Match Referee.
+Mohammad Ghouse (15 March 1931 – 29 September 2014) was an international cricket umpire from India.
+He was the former chairman of Tamil Nadu Cricket Association and the ex-President of Tamil Nadu Umpires Guild.
+He also served as a Match Referee.

 Early life

 Ghouse was born in Chennai, India, formerly Madras.
 His Father's name was Mohammed Ibrahim.
 He studied in the prestigious Loyola College, Chennai and worked in the Postal Department of India.
-His profound interest in the game of cricket prompted him to become a test umpire and later on,a match referee.
+His profound interest in the game of cricket prompted him to become a test umpire and later on, a match referee.

 Career

-Ghouse umpired two One Day International matches which included India v West Indies at Srinagar on 13 October 1983 and India v England at Pune on 5 December 1984.
-Of the 8 Test matches he umpired, India won 4,lost 0,and 4 matches resulted in a draw.
+Ghouse umpired in two One Day International matches which included India v West Indies at Srinagar on 13 October 1983 and India v England at Pune on 5 December 1984.
+Of the 8 Test matches he umpired, India won 4, lost 0, and 4 matches resulted in a draw.
 He also umpired many interstate tournaments.
 Ghouse made his first-class debut as an umpire in a Ranji Trophy match in 1968-69 and went on to officiate more than 18 seasons.
-His first Test as an official was in his hometown, between India and New Zealand in 1975-76.
+His first Test as an official was in his hometown, between India and New Zealand in 1975–76.

-After his umpiring career ended in 1985-86, he became a match referee and was active till 2001-02.
-Ghouse also served as the chairman of the umpire’s subcommittee of the Tamil Nadu Cricket Association.
+After his umpiring career ended in 1985–86, he became a match referee and was active till 2001–02.
+Ghouse also served as the chairman of the umpire's subcommittee of the Tamil Nadu Cricket Association.